- About Us

 Anything that causes pain in people can be expected to cause pain in animals.
 Pets may not show the same symptoms of pain as people do; they usually don't whine or cry, but you can be sure they feel it.
 Pain medications needed will depend on the surgery performed.

-For dogs, we will give an injection of pain medication before surgery and we may dispense an oral anti-inflammatory for several days after to lessen the risk of discomfort and swelling.
-We use newer medications, which are less likely to cause stomach upset.
+For dogs, we will give an injection of pain medication before surgery and we may dispense an oral pain reliever/anti-inflammatory for several days after to lessen the risk of discomfort and swelling.
 Depending on the procedure, a combination of medications may be dispensed.

 Because cats do not tolerate standard pain medications such as those that are commonly used in dogs, we are limited in what we can give them.
 Recent advances in pain medications have allowed for better pain control in cats than ever before.
 We will administer a pain injection prior to surgery and send home appropriate pain control medication afterward.